thusoy/grunt-pylint/README.md

 #### outputFormat
 Type: `String`
-Alternatives: `text|colorized|html`
+Alternatives: `text|colorized`
 Default: `"colorized"`

 What format the output will be in.
-Specifying `options.outputFormat = "html"` will ignore anything set by `options.messageFormat`.

 #### rcfile
 Type: `String`